-Five-paragraph essay is a standard example for most of the educational institutions like high schools and colleges.
-Its purpose is to point to the relevance of topic in every single paragraph with the help of good arguments.
+The 5-paragraph paper is a standard example for educational institutions like high schools and colleges.
+A student has to ensure the relevance of the topic.
+It is important to support the arguments in every single paragraph with the help of credible evidence.

-All teachers know that many students might need these skills for each of the post-graduate standard tests: TOEFL, SAT, IELTS, and even ACT.
+Teachers know that many students might need these skills for the post-graduate standard tests: TOEFL, SAT, IELTS, and even ACT.
 The knowledge of writing basics is a supporting part of any admission process.
 If you have no idea how a good five-paragraph essay should be formatted, please have a look at different examples posted online for free.

-It is important to know each of the five types of papers before deciding on the sentence and paragraph structure.
+It is important to know each of the five types of papers before deciding on the sentence and passage structure.
 They are:

 - Cause and effect

-Actually, we can point out more types like compare and contrast or character analysis essay.
-However, those five are the basic categories.
-Anyway, you need to make an outline and start memorizing how a five-paragraph essay should look like as it is the most common structure of any academic writing assignment, no matter whether we talk about your homework paper or test/examination.
+Anyway, you need to make an outline and start memorizing how a 5-paragraph paper should look like as it is the most common structure of any academic writing assignment, no matter whether we talk about your homework paper or test/examination.

-Five paragraph format usually includes an introduction with the powerful thesis statement in the last sentence, 3-5 body paragraphs (usually, it's three paragraphs), and conclusion.
+It is time to find out how to write a 5-paragraph essay.
+5-paragraph format usually includes an introduction with the powerful thesis statement in the last sentence, 3-5 body sections (usually, it's three paragraphs), and conclusion.
 Body paragraphs should begin with the sentence which contains a powerful argument:

 - First paragraph: argument one